AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Your spirit is the true shield. — Morihei Ueshiba
+> The wiser you get, the less you care to look like a fool. — Maxime Lagace
 <!--END_SECTION:quote-->